ljgago/typst-chords/src/piano.typ

 ///  - ```js "F"```: the piano layout starts from key *F1* to *B2* (19 keys).
 ///  - ```js "2F"```: the piano layout stars from key *F1* to *E3* (24 keys, two octaves).
 ///
-/// - fill (color): Sets the fill color of the pressed key. *Optional*.
+/// - fill-key (color): Sets the fill color of the pressed key. *Optional*.
 ///
 /// - design (str): Sets the piano design. *Optional*.
 ///  - ```js "sharp```: piano with sharp corners.